hlrs-vis/covise/README.md

 Build Requirements
 ------------------

+The script `scripts/install-deps.sh` will help you to install the dependencies provided by your Linux distribution (Debian/Ubuntu and RHEL/CentOS).

 - **C++ compiler**:
   C++11

-  On Windows, we currently use Visual Studio 2017 (VC14).
+  On Windows, we currently use Visual Studio 2019 (VC15).
-  GCC 4.8 and newer should work.
+  GCC 5.3 and newer should work.

 - **CMake**:
-  3.1 or newer is required, but currently we suggest CMake 3.7
+  3.1 or newer is required, but currently we suggest CMake 3.7 or newer
 - **XercesC**:
 - **Qt**:
   Qt 5 is required by the graphical user interface.